XindiG6/Key-Value-Cache-RocksDB/README.md

   - No device-level FTL mapping is needed.

 - Application-driven GC
-   - When no free blocks are available, runGC() will fully erase a victim slab (quick clean).
+   - When no free blocks are available, runGC() will fully erase a victim slab (quick clean) based on LRU.

 - Dynamic Over-Provisioning (OP)
   - A minimal design that changes watermarks (low/high) to “expand” or “shrink” OP size depending on the number of free slabs.